sidd-cr7/task-manager/README.md

 - Delete tasks
 - Empty state handling when no tasks are present
 - Clean, responsive UI with a modern glassmorphism card
-- Animated DarkVeil background for visual polish
+- Animated DarkVeil background for visual polish.

 ---